Halsey Street (Newark)

-Halsey Street is a north-south street in Downtown Newark, New Jersey, which runs in between and parallel to Broad Street and Washington Street.
-It passes through the city's four historic districts: James Street Commons-Washington Park at the north, the abutting Military Park and Four Corners and, after a two block break, Lincoln Park at the south.
+Halsey Street is a north-south street in Downtown Newark, New Jersey, which runs between and parallel to Broad Street and Washington Street.
+Halsey Street passes through the four of city's historic districts: James Street Commons at the north, the abutting Military Park and Four Corners and, after a two block break, Lincoln Park at the south.

+History

+Halsey Street lies within the original settlement of Newark which was laid out soon after its founding in 1666: the land was part of the plots distributed among the first settlers.
+It became a street during the early part of the 19th century during a period of great expansion.
+It is named for William Halsey (1770–1843), who served as first Mayor of Newark (1836–1837) after reincorporation as a city.

+During the city's Gilded Age, a boom period at the turn of the 20th century in the Roaring Twenties, many low-rise homes were replaced by new commercial buildings, including several department stores, such as Hahne and Company, Kresge-Newark, Bamberger's, S. Klein and Orbachs.

 Halsey and its side streets have long been the one of city's corridors for shopping, dining, and entertainment.
 Since the 2000s, the street has undergone a revival as new projects have generated renewed residential, cultural and commercial activities, including a restaurant row.
-The development has been supported with the city's 2008 Living Downtown master plan and is part of greater trend in creating a vibrant downtown.
+The city's 2008 Living Downtown master plan helped kickstart development in the 2000s and was part of a greater Newark trend in pursuing a vibrant downtown.
+In 2023 the city introduced incentives to stimulate rental of storefronts along Halsey and adjacent streets.
+As of the 2020s, it is home to a growing number of small independent retail, dining, arts, and nightlife establishments.

-History and description

-Halsey Street lies within the original settlement of Newark which was laid out soon after its founding in 1666: the land was part of the plots distributed among the first settlers.
-It became a street during the early part of the 19th century during a period of great expansion.
-It is named for the William Halsey (1770–1843), who served as first Mayor of Newark (1836–1837) after reincorporation as a city.
+Description

+North of Market Street

-North of Market Street, numerous row-houses from the earlier era are still found on Halsey and neighboring streets.
+North of Market Street to Harriet Tubman Square numerous row-houses from the earlier era are still found on Halsey and neighboring streets.
 31 Central is home to an artists' collective and the LGBTQ Center.
 There are plans to replace it with a new residential and retail building.
 The stretch between Central and New Street has sited street festivals since 2010.
-Rutgers-Newark, whose campus begins in the neighborhood and lies to the west in University Heights, announced plans in 2017 for its Honors Living/Learning Center to be built at Halsey between New and Linden Streets.
-This is projected for completion in 2019.
+Rutgers-Newark, whose campus begins in the neighborhood and lies to the west in University Heights, opened its Honors Living/Learning Center, with an interior public plaza, at Halsey between New and Linden Streets in 2022.

-During the city's Gilded Age, a boom period at the turn of the 20th century in the Roaring Twenties, many low-rise homes were replaced by new commercial buildings, including several department stores, such as Hahne and Company, Kresge-Newark, Bamberger's, S. Klein and Orbachs.